paulfranco/AndroidInterviewQuestions/README.md

 **What devices may Android be run on?**

 Android may run on all electronic devices if the support Android hardware configurations.
 Example: cars, phones, laptops, watches, tvs, head phones, and so on.

+## **Android Studio**

+**Does Android Studio support version control Systems?**

+Yes.
+Android Studio supports Git, GitHub, CVS, Mercurial, Subversion, and Google Cloud Source Repositories.

+**What do you use the Logcat window in Android Studio for?**

+The Logcat window displays system messages, such as when a garbage collection occurs, or messages that you added in your app with the Log class.